Best guitar picks 2024: Get to grips with your playing with our top choice plectrums

-Best Guitar Picks: Man playing an electric guitar with a purple guitar pick
+Man playing a white Stratocaster with a guitar pick

-Unless you’re using your fingers, the main point of contact between you and your guitar is your pick (or plectrum as it's sometimes referred to).
-While it’s easy to just grab the first thing you find in a shop or borrow something from a friend, using one of the best guitar picks featured here could help improve your tone and your playing.
+For many players, the guitar pick (or plectrum, as it’s sometimes called) is key to expressing their playing style.
+Unless you’re a fingerpicker, a pick is the main point of contact between you and your guitar, so this diminutive, often overlooked tool is an incredibly important part of the equation.
+While it’s easy to grab the first thing you find in a shop, borrow one from a friend, or cut one from an old bank card, using one of the best guitar picks we recommend in this guide could improve your tone and playing.

 The best guitar picks will undoubtedly vary from player to player, but for that reason, we’ve put the Dunlop Tortex in the top spot.
 It’s hard not to get along with these picks.
 They might not be perfect for everyone but most players would easily get through a live set with one.
 They’re nice and grippy, sound great and glide over the strings easily – plus you’ve got plenty to choose from when it comes to gauges.